Jacques-James/devops-fully-automated-infra-V2/README.md

 2) #### Skipping all the checks on the Jenkins file comment the checkov scan lines accordingly with # (sure to shell)

-This is the definition of a CI-CD with Terraform and slack
+This is the definition of a CI-CD with Terraform intergrated with slack

 ## Finally observe the whole flow and understand the integrations :)
 # Happy learning, everyone 😊 😊